Accrual vs. Cash Accounting: Which Method Suits Your Business?

 Accrual accounting is a method where revenues and expenses are recorded when they are earned or incurred, regardless of when the cash is actually received or paid.
 This method provides a more accurate picture of a company's financial health and performance over time.

-Advantages of Accrual Accounting
+Pros of Accrual Accounting

 1. Accurate Financial Picture: By recording revenues and expenses when they occur, accrual accounting provides a comprehensive view of your financial status.